borkdude/refl/README.md

 config, called `reflect-config-cleaned.json`.
 This config is then used for native compilation.

+## How to use

+This project is intended as a reference example on how you _could_ clean up your generated reflection config.
+Feel free to copy the code and change it to your needs.

 ## Requirements

 Download GraalVM and set `GRAALVM_HOME`.
 You will also need `clojure` for